joshbrew/HEG_Arduino/README.md

 For the scoring system, all that matters is your ability to consciously raise the ratio - correlated with increasing oxygenated blood concentration - especially after it falls some, regardless of the final score.
 I found the score increased the most when I was curious and relaxed at the same time.
 You can pair the scoring system with a stimulus (like a video playing forward or backward depending on increasing or decreasing score) to assist with this.
 I'll have some demos for that available soon.

-For more info, to assist with open-source development, or if you want me to make you one, email me at: brewster.joshua1@gmail.com.
+For more info, to assist with open-source development, or if you want me to make you your own HEG, email me at: brewster.joshua1@gmail.com.
 To be clear, I'm an enthusiast and student, not a health professional.
-I'm not making claims with this thing, I just reverse-engineered and updated it (with assistance from [Eric Nichols, KL7AJ](https://alaskit.co/about-us)), so use it at your own risk.
+I'm not making claims with this thing, I just reverse-engineered and updated the hardware (with assistance from [Eric Nichols, KL7AJ](https://alaskit.co/about-us)), so use it at your own risk.

 #### Sample Graph (noisy):
 ![Graph](https://raw.githubusercontent.com/moothyknight/HEG_Arduino/master/HEG_Graph.PNG)